 As beautiful as these flowers are, they are also highly poisonous because they have dense cardiac glycosides content.
 Cardiac glycosides are a class of organic compounds known to increase the output of the heart and decrease its rate of contractions.
 They can be beneficial for the treatment of congestive heart failure and cardiac arrhythmias but their toxicity in humans and animals alike prevent them from being widely used.

-Planting Lily Of The Valley
+How to Grow Lily Of The Valley

 Planting lily of the valley may seem like a daunting task at first, but it can be simplified by considering the following factors.